mikegashler/teddy/README.md

 ```

-# Great, but Pandas can do XYZ.
-How do I do that in Teddy?
-If you want a library that is already complete, choose Pandas.
-Teddy is for people who enjoy hacking on low-level internal implementations.
+# FAQ
+1 **Pandas can do XYZ.
+How do I do that in Teddy?** Chances are pretty good that the functionality you want has not yet been implemented in Teddy.
+If you want a library that is already complete, Pandas is probably for you.
+Teddy is for people who like to hack on the data structures they use.

+2 **Why don't you store string values in the data table like everyone else?** String comparison is much slower than number comparison.
+Also, following string refs requires more page-flipping, which destroys cache coherency.
+Basically, that's just not a great way to store data.
+Teddy deliberately avoids doing that by storing the raw data as floats, and doing string look-ups only when the user is ready to see a string value.

+3 **When do you plan on writing complete documentation?** I'm not really very invested in this project.
+I was just annoyed at Pandas one day, so I took a weekend to code up an alternative.
+Please feel free to take it over if you like.

+4 **How do you handling missing values?** Good question.
+Someone needs to figure that out.

+5 **This code is so awesome!
+Thank you.
+Can I send you a bunch of money?** Keep your money.
+Pay it forward.